All Saints & All Souls Day

 As the church prepares to celebrate the current liturgical commemoration of Hallowtide, we are reminded of our own eschatological end goal.
 Those saintly men and women that have gone before us are “witnesses who have preceded us into the kingdom” according to the Catholic Catechism of the Catholic Church 2683 and Hebrews 12:1.
 As St. Paul reminds us in his epistle to the Hebrews, “let us rid ourselves of every burden and sin that clings to us and persevere in running the race that lies before us.”

-Let us be cognizant of what these three days symbolize for us in the Christian tradition per theologian Dr. Scott Hahn:
+Let us be cognizant of what these three days symbolize for us in the Christian tradition:

 1. the Church Militant on earth warring against the powers of hell (All Hallows’ Eve)